ys951357/GA-Unity-SDK/README.md

 ### Recent Changes:

+##### v.0.5.9:

+- Added a new debug option, Debug Add Event, which will log a debug message every time an event is added.
+This option is disabled by default, but can be enabled from the Debug tab in GA_Settings.
+- Fixed a missing link in the iOS_Readme file.

 ##### v.0.5.8:

 - Apple has started rejecting some apps using IDFA (identifier for advertisers) which do not show ads.
 We have added a temporary fix to this problem.
 For more information please see the iOS_Readme.txt file in the GameAnalytics > Plugins > iOS folder.